GlPortal/contributors/README.md

 ## Stephan
 Added support for sound effects.
 ## Juraj
 Got the blender plugin from a proof of concept to a usable state.
+Started work on a js scripting engine for GlPortal.